cilium/proxy/README.md

 make docker-image-envoy
 ```

+This will write the image to the local Docker registry.

 Depending on hour host CPU and memory resources a fresh build can take
 an hour or more.
 Docker caching will speed up subsequent builds.